openshift/openshift-velero-plugin/README.md

 $ make container IMAGE=your-repo/your-name:here
 ```

-## Deploying the plugins
+## Deploying the Plugins

-To deploy your plugin image to an Velero server:
+To deploy your plugin image to a Velero server:

 1. Make sure your image is pushed to a registry that is accessible to your cluster's nodes.
 2. Run `velero plugin add <image>`, e.g. `velero plugin add quay.io/ocpmigrate/velero-plugin`

-Note: If velero installed with oadp-operator, this configuration would already be present in the setup.
-Kindly edit the configurations accordingly, [here](https://github.com/konveyor/oadp-operator#configure-velero-plugins) is some help.
+Note: If Velero installed with the OADP Operator, this configuration would already be present in the setup.
+Kindly edit the configurations accordingly: [here](https://github.com/konveyor/oadp-operator#configure-velero-plugins) is some help.

-## Backup/Restore applications using this plugin
+## Backup/Restore Applications Using the Plugin

-[Velero-example]() contains some examples of B/R of basic examples using velero.
+The [velero-example](https://github.com/konveyor/velero-examples) repository contains some basic examples of backup/restore using Velero.

-Note: At this point velero is already installed with oadp-operator so skip velero installation steps
+Note: At this point, Velero is already installed with the OADP Operator so skip the Velero installation steps.

-## How the plugin works
+## How the Plugin Works

-This plugin includes two workflows CAM and Backup/Restore.
+This plugin includes two workflows: CAM and Backup/Restore.

-1. Backup/Restore: If there are no relative annotations, then by default the plugin executes Backup/Restore workflow.
+1. Backup/Restore: If there are no relative annotations, then by default the plugin executes the Backup/Restore workflow.

-2. CAM: To use CAM workflow, the following annotation and label have to be present in `backup.yml` and `restore.yml`
+2. CAM: To use CAM workflow, the following annotation and label have to be present in `backup.yml` and `restore.yml`:
     ```
      annotations:
            openshift.io/migration-registry: <migration-registry>
      labels:
            app.kubernetes.io/part-of: openshift-migration
    ```
-   Note: Any other or no value for label `app.kubernetes.io/part-of:` means executing Backup/Restore workflow.
+   Note: Any other or no value for the label `app.kubernetes.io/part-of:` means executing the Backup/Restore workflow.

-## Debug logs
+## Debug Logs

-There are several velero commands that help get the logs of backup/restore or status of backup/restore.
+There are several Velero commands that help get the logs or status of the backup/restore process.

-1. `velero get backup` returns all the backups present in velero
+1. `velero get backup` returns all the backups present in Velero:

     ```cassandraql
     $ velero get backup